 The Mattapoisett Land Trust is a 501c(3) non-profit, tax-exempt charitable organization incorporated under the laws of the Commonwealth of Massachusetts.
 Our members include over 300 individuals and families.
-MLT is staffed entirely by volunteers, and led by a volunteer Board of Directors.
+MLT has one full time staff member, dedicated volunteers, and is led by a volunteer Board of Directors.

-The Friends of the Mattapoisett Bike Path is an all-volunteer non-profit 501c3 organization, working since 1999 to complete Mattapoisett’s portion of the federally funded South Coast Bikeway.
+The Friends of the Mattapoisett Bike Path is an all-volunteer non-profit 501c3 organization, working since 1999 to complete Mattapoisett’s portion of the planned regional South Coast Bikeway.
 We fund raise, provide information and generate support for Mattapoisett’s Rail Trail.
 We network with local communities to support their pathway initiatives.

 - Facilitating bike education at Old Rochester Regional High School.

 - Supporting the establishment of a regional bike share across the South Coast

 - Running the Bikes for All program that refurbishes and distributes bikes and equipment to children and adults.